jmemcc/line-gpt-translator/README.md

 export LINE_CHANNEL_ACCESS_TOKEN=YOUR_KEY_HERE
 ```

-LINE requires Messaging API channels to use a server.
+LINE requires Messaging API channels to use an internet connected server.
 Use your hosting method of choice, below [ngrok](https://ngrok.com/) is used as an example.

 ```bash
 ngrok http 8000